chimera-linux/chimera-linux.github.io/_docs/faq.md

 more limited, with a lot of the tools being extremely bare.
 The code seems to be somewhat higher quality than Busybox's, but the other aspects make it even less of a good fit.

+## Why choose GNOME as the default desktop?

+There are two major desktops that provide a properly functional Wayland implementation, and that is GNOME and KDE.
+Compared to KDE, GNOME is much smaller and simpler to build (and less time/resource-consuming), and its Wayland support feels more stable.
+Additionally, it has consistent and well-defined UX.
+GNOME is also more portable than KDE, primarily due to relying on WebKit rather than a Chromium derivative as its web browser engine of choice.
+The founder of Chimera also uses GNOME as their daily driver.

+Other desktops usually do not meet the Wayland requirement, and tend to have UI/UX that is way more all over the place.
+Simpler WMs and compositors also tend to be much more of a "do it yourself" thing, and tend to target niches that only suit a relatively small number of people (e.g. tiling).
+The default desktop in Chimera should be comprehensive and unassuming.

+Of course, users are free to choose any desktop they desire.
+If one is not available in the package collection, patches are welcome.